 A deviation from the presumptive Minnesota child support obligation is intended to encourage prompt and regular payments of child support and to prevent either parent or joint child from living in poverty.
 Deviations are typically considered by courts in order to make child support in Minnesota fair on a case by case basis, rather than adhering to strict child support guidelines.

-In addition to the child support guidelines and other factors used to calculate a Minnesota child support obligation, the court must take into consideration the following factors in setting or modifying child support:
+In addition to the MN child support guidelines and other factors used to make Minnesota child support calculations, the court must take into consideration the following factors prior to granting a deviation for child support payments:

-If debts are a reason, then it must be a debt owed to private creditors.
+If debts are a reason for deviation, then it must be a debt owed to private creditors.